StableCredit/stable-credit/README.md

 This will run the openzeppelin hardhat upgrades plugin script that deploys the proxies and implementation contracts that make up the new network.

 > **Note**
 > During deployment, an admin contract is also deployed.
 Only the owner of the admin contract has the ability to upgrade the deployed contracts.
-Ownership is transferred to the address supplied in the `ADMIN_OWNER_ADDRESS` field in your configured `.env`.
+Ownership is transferred to the address supplied to the `ADMIN_OWNER_ADDRESS` field in your configured `.env` file.
 For increased security, you should transfer control of upgrades to a **Gnosis Safe**.